The rates calculator has been developed to provide residential ratepayers with an estimate of how their rates will change following:

 Important: Rates harmonisation does not result in any additional income for Council.

-The freeze has now lifted and amalgamated Councils, including Central Coast Council, must have one rating path/structure in place for the entire Central Coast Local Government Area by 1 July 2021.
+The rates freeze has been lifted and Central Coast Council will have one rating path/structure for the entire Central Coast Local Government Area from 1 July 2021.

 How much Ordinary Rates (less the Domestic Waste Management charge) will go up or down due to harmonisation is largely dependent on the value of land.

-Gosford LGA residential ratepayers’ land values are on average 43% higher than Wyong LGA residential land values.
-This means that former Gosford ratepayers have been paying significantly less in rates than former Wyong ratepayers with the same land value.
+Residential land values in the former Gosford City Council area are on average 43 percent higher than those in the former Wyong Shire Council area.
+This means that former Gosford City Council area ratepayers have been paying significantly less in rates than former Wyong Shire Council area ratepayers with the same land value.

 Step two: Increase in Council’s rating income

-The special variation of 15% does not apply to the total amount payable as shown on your Council rates notices.
+The special variation of 15 percent does not apply to the total amount payable as shown on your Council rates notices.
 It only applies to the total amount of Ordinary Rates Council can collect (so excludes the Domestic Waste Management charge).

 What about Rate Peg

 The amount that Council can increase its rate income each year is set by IPART and called the rate peg.
 The rate peg for 2021-22 has been set at two percent.
-This means even without a SV rate increase, Council’s rate income will increase by two percent.
+This means even without the SV rate increase, Council’s rate income would have increased by two percent.

 Where to find your property’s valuation?